 “Instead, we finish preparing dinner!”

 A special panel of women who are a part of WomenHeart National Coalition For Women With Heart Disease made this point very well at this Heart Month event, says Dr. Melissa.
 These women are cardiac survivors who had, as I did in 2008, ‘graduated’ from the four-day WomenHeart Science & Leadership Symposium held every year at Mayo Clinic.

 “Women have a heart pump and blood vessels similar in appearance to men, but the biochemistry is nothing alike, nor should our approach be to our disease process.

 “Heart ailments are more deadly for us, but we fail to see the long-term ramifications of ignoring heart disease, making the pickup for the kids a priority today, but missing an opportunity to be there for them for a lifetime of tomorrows.”

-Now pour yourself a cup of coffee and watch this 20-minute video of cardiologists Dr. Walton-Shirley, Dr. Sharonne Hayes and Dr. Patrice Nickens in an interview done at the New York event called “Believing The Symptoms: Bettering the Outcomes of Women With Heart Disease”.
+Now pour yourself a cup of coffee and watch this 20-minute video of cardiologists Dr. Walton-Shirley, Dr. Sharonne Hayes and Dr. Patrice Nickens in an interview done at this New York event.

 NOTE FROM CAROLYN: I wrote more about this cardiology gender gap in my book, “A Woman’s Guide to Living with Heart Disease” (Johns Hopkins University Press, 2017).
 You can ask for it at your local library or favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon – or order it directly from Johns Hopkins University Press (and use their code HTWN to save 20% off the list price).